atech/awsp/README.md

 This document explains the aTech Web Style Protocol (AWSP).
 This is a protocol which outlines how a web document should be styled using SCSS & HTML.

-AWSP specifies that no styling information should be present in an HTML document.
-This means that no HTML element should not have class names which relate to their appearance (for example, 'green', 'large' or 'rightAligned').
-In order to layout a document to comply with AWSP, you will need to define a number of CSS documents (known as Views) which can position & style your HTML elements.

 The core philosophy is as follows:

 * A web document is split into three main concerns: content (HTML), style (CSS) and behaviour (Javascript).
 There is no place for styles in the content layer.
-The use of style attributes or classes which make reference to appearance is not permitted.
+The use of style attributes or classes which make reference to appearance is not permitted (therefore classes named 'greenButton', 'rightAligned' or 'largeText' are not allowed).

 * Every part of a web document has a direct relationship to a single controlling CSS selector.